tim-smart/droff/packages/droff/README.md

 const client = createClient({
   token: process.env.DISCORD_BOT_TOKEN!,
+  gateway: {
-  // You will need to enable some intents for the caches to work
+    // You will need to enable some intents for the corresponding cache.
     intents: Intents.GUILD_EMOJIS | Intents.GUILD_MEMBERS,
+  },
 });

 // Here are the different caches that you can use.
 Each cache is an Observable